Pella’s Klokkenspel brings the Old World to Pella in a musical way!

 The Klokkenspel can be viewed first from Franklin Street and then from the courtyard behind.
 Performances are held daily at 11:00am, 1:00pm, 3:00pm, 5:00pm, and 9:00pm.

 The Klokkenspel is undergoing repairs right now, so while the music still plays, the figurines unfortunately are not making any appearances.
-They will be back before Tulip Time 2023!
+We are working to resolve the issue.

 In the courtyard behind the Klokkenspel are flower beds, stone benches, and arched niches filled with Dutch tile scenes.
 All this can be experienced a half block west on Franklin Street from the Vermeer Windmill.